rzmk/ladderz/README.md

     -   Statistics
     -   Discrete Math
     -   Algorithms
--   **py-ladderz** - A package for running implementations of mathematical concepts in Python
+    -   Bioinformatics
--   **ladderz CLI** - A CLI tool for ladderz in Rust
+-   **ladderz-py** - A package for running implementations of mathematical concepts in Python
--   **ladderz App** - An interactive multi-platform (web, desktop, mobile) app potentially including visualizations, practice problems, & a course-like structure (potentially in Flutter or Tauri with Next.js & Rust)
+-   **ladderz-app** - An interactive cross-platform (web, desktop, mobile) app potentially including visualizations, practice problems, & a course-like structure (potentially in Flutter or Tauri with Next.js & Rust)